-6.2.
-Test procedure
+6.2 Test procedure

-The following test procedure shall be undertaken:
+The following test procedure should be undertaken:

-- (a) Sufficient trapping must be carried out to ensure that at least ten traps each have a capture.
-The minimum total number of captures required is 25 (see Appendices C (a) and C (b)). - (b) Set traps according to the manufacturer's and/or national distributor's instructions. - (c) Check the traps within the time period determined by legislation, or as required under animal ethics approval.
-Euthanase all captured animals immediately by a method that minimises additional trauma and remove them from the traps. - (d) Record the following data each day when checking the traps: - (i) date and time - (ii) trap system - (iii) site location of the trap - (iv) status of the trap (fired, not fired) - (v) species captured (include identifiable escapes) - (vi) condition of the animal (dead, alive, unconscious, predated) - (vii) location on body where animal is held by trap (eg head, neck, upper or lower abdomen, hindquarters, tail) - (viii) unique identification number for each animal. - (e) Label all target animals captured in the experimental traps (whole carcasses) with the following information: - (i) date of capture - (ii) unique identification number of each animal - (iii) method of euthanasia.
+- (a) Sufficient trapping should be carried out to ensure that at least ten traps each have a capture.
+The minimum total number of captures required is 25 (see Appendices C (a) and (b)). - (b) Set traps according to the manufacturer's and/or national distributor's instructions. - (c) Check the traps within the time period determined by legislation, or as required under animal ethics approval.
+Euthanise all captured animals immediately by a method that minimises additional trauma (so as to not obscure damage from the trap where possible) and remove them from the traps. - (d) Record the following data each day when checking the traps: - (i) date and time - (ii) trap system - (iii) site location of the trap - (iv) status of the trap (fired, not fired) - (v) species captured (include identifiable escapes) - (vi) condition of the animal (dead, alive, unconscious, predated) - (vii) location on body where animal is held by trap (e.g., toes, paw, hindlimb or forelimb, head, neck, upper or lower abdomen, hindquarters, tail) - (viii) unique identification number for each animal. - (e) Label all target animals captured in the experimental traps (whole carcasses) with the following information:

+- (i) date of capture

+- (ii) unique identification number of each animal

+- (iii) method of euthanasia.

-6.3.
-Pathological evaluation
+6.3 Pathological evaluation

-The following procedure shall be undertaken:
+The following procedure should be undertaken:

 - (a) Place the labelled carcasses in plastic bags and freeze them.
 Make sure that the carcasses are not damaged during handling and transport.
-Keep the carcasses frozen until pathological and/or radiological examination is performed. - (b) All the target animals shall be examined, using only the file numbers as identification, by a veterinary pathologist (preferably experienced in the examination of wildlife species).
-The pathologist shall identify the traumas (described in Appendix A) that each animal has sustained (see Annex A for descriptions).
+Keep the carcasses frozen until pathological and/or radiological examination is performed. - (b) All the target animals should be examined, using only the file numbers as identification, by a veterinary pathologist (preferably experienced in the examination of wildlife species).
+The pathologist should identify the traumas (described in Appendix A) that each animal has sustained (see Annex A for descriptions).
 The trap-testing agency will then use this information to determine the total trauma class for each animal, using Appendix B.

-6.4.
-Evaluation of the results
+6.4 Evaluation of the results

 Traps have an opportunity to pass one of two welfare performance classes (A or B).
-For both classes, traps have to meet BOTH conditions to pass.
+For each class, traps should meet both relevant conditions to pass, as outlined below (refer also to Appendix C).